Kavindu-Madhubhashana/Kavindu-Madhubhashana/README.md

 ## 🚀 About Me

-Hello!
-I'm Kavindu Madhubhashana, a passionate software developer with a strong foundation in both management and information technology.
-Currently, I'm pursuing a Bachelor of Science Honours in Management and Information Technology at the University of Kelaniya, Sri Lanka.

-I have a diverse skill set that spans multiple programming languages, web technologies, databases, and development environments.
-My projects demonstrate my ability to build robust and scalable software solutions, ranging from hospital management systems to full-stack web applications.
+I'm Kavindu Madhubhashana, a dedicated software developer currently pursuing a B.Sc. in Management and Information Technology at the University of Kelaniya, Sri Lanka.
+I have experience in various programming languages, web technologies, and databases, and I've built a range of software solutions from management systems to full-stack web applications.
+I'm passionate about learning new technologies and contributing to impactful projects.

-I'm always eager to learn new technologies and improve my skills.
-I thrive in collaborative environments and enjoy working on innovative projects that solve real-world problems.
-When I'm not coding, you can find me exploring new tech trends, contributing to open-source projects, or sharing my knowledge with the developer community.

 Feel free to connect with me and check out my projects below!